Oklahoma State Cowboys football

-The Oklahoma State Cowboys football program represents Oklahoma State University–Stillwater in college football.
+The Oklahoma State Cowboys football program represents Oklahoma State University in college football.
 The team is a member of the Big 12 Conference and competes at the NCAA Division I Football Bowl Subdivision level.
-The Cowboys are led by Mike Gundy, who is in his 17th year as head coach.
+The most recent head coach was Mike Gundy, who coached the Cowboys for 21 seasons.
 Oklahoma State plays its home games at Boone Pickens Stadium in Stillwater, Oklahoma.